0xa1a6b3b0/extended-relativity/theory.md

 - Attempts to quantize gravity encounter infinities

 **This is the central tension of modern physics.**

+But notice: GR made gravity geometric, eliminating gravitational "force."
+Insight 1 suggests this should generalize—ALL forces should be geometric in a complete description.
+Electromagnetism, the weak force, the strong force—all should be geodesic motion in some extended geometry.
+The "forces" are what we see when we project this higher-dimensional geodesic motion onto ordinary spacetime.
+This is the Kaluza-Klein intuition, and the framework will develop it.

 **Question 6:** What could possibly make BOTH true?